Read about our Partnering for Safety: Download the 2015 CChIPS Annual Report Download the 2013...

-The CChIPS mission is to advance the safety of children, youth, and young adults (through age 24) by facilitating scientific inquiry into childhood and young adult injuries and to translate these findings into commercial applications and public education programs for preventing future injuries from occurring.
+The CChIPS mission is to advance the safety of children, youth, and young adults (through age 24) by facilitating scientific inquiry into childhood and young adult injuries and to translate these findings into commercial applications and public education programs for preventing future injuries.

 Areas of Research

 - how humans interact with and behave in relation to safety technology